Sturdy-Statistics/sturdy-firewall/README.md

 The wrapped handler does not run unless schema validation passes, and will only run with a valid schema.
 On validation failure, `with-schema` returns a 400 response.
 This response is controlled by the dynamic var `malli-firewall.web/*bad-request-handler*`, which you may re-bind to your own 400 handler.
+The default handler returns a Ring response whose `:body` is a Clojure map and whose content type is JSON.
+It is designed to run behind Muuntaja, which serializes that map during content negotiation.
+If your application does not use Muuntaja or equivalent response middleware, bind `*bad-request-handler*` to a handler that encodes the body in the format your stack expects.

 malli-firewall was originally developed to meet the internal security and operational requirements of **Sturdy Statistics**.
 It is published as open source to support transparency, auditability, and reuse, but its design is intentionally conservative and driven by real production needs.